 While curtains block sunlight, even light-coloured ones can hold onto heat.
-It’s better to shade from the outside, whether that’s simple cloth shade, cheap reflective film, roller shutters, or shade sails.
+On the most sun exposed side of the house, it’s better to shade from the outside as well, whether that’s simple cloth shade, cheap reflective film, roller shutters, or shade sails.
 Trees are also really effective, but a bigger commitment.

 2) Open windows strategically

 It’s simple: open them at night, close them during the day.
 To be really smart, open the top part of the windows on the downwind side of the house, and the bottom part of those on the upwind side to create an air current.

 This applies double when using air conditioning.
 Keeping cold air is more efficient, and saves you money.
 Shut doors, and seal gaps with weather strips (which keeps heat in during winter, too).
 The same applies to the roof – good insulation keeps the heat from your roof out of the house in summer, and keeps it in during winter.

 Again, fans are cheaper, and better for the environment.
 You can use them along with old tricks like spray bottles, wet towels, soaking your feet in cold water, and wetting your hair to increase the effect.
 When using them with air con, set that to 26°C – you don’t want Arctic, just comfort.
 If you have exhaust fans and bathroom fans, use them!